 6. Remember the power of your words

 Sometimes, we all just need to hear some words of motivation and gratitude.
 The easiest way to show your appreciation for your team is to tell them!
-Days dedicated to spreading this type of positivity include Random Act of Kindness Day (February 17th) or National Day of Encouragement (September 22).
+Days dedicated to spreading this type of positivity include Random Act of Kindness Day or National Day of Encouragement.

-Building Your Company Culture with Hire Ventures “Culture Calendar”
+Building Your Company Culture with Our “Culture & Compliance Calendar”

 Have you been jotting these dates and ideas down?
 No need to!

-Click here to subscribe to The Culture Calendar and automatically add these dates to your Google calendar!
-You can also download quarterly calendar’s from the HR Shop for free here.
+Click here to automatically add these dates to your Google Calendar!
+You can also download a free printable wall calendar by clicking here.

 We hope this calendar can help you on your journey to building your company culture.
 Don’t forget to share these employee experiences across social media!
-Not only will these ideas help shape your company culture but your employer brand too.
+Not only will these ideas help shape your company culture but also build your Employer Brand.